Tom Horner

 Professional Experience

-Other than my ongoing private practice, I have spent just over a year counselling at the GP NHS service in Fulford, York.
-This experience has been incredibly rewarding, allowing me to meet people from every walk of life in York.
-In particular, I worked with those awaiting medical procedures, students, young professionals and those considering retirement.
+I have worked in Private practice for 4 years.
+During this time I have spent just over a year counselling at the GP NHS service in Fulford, York.
+This experience allowed me to meet people from every walk of life.
+In particular, I worked with those awaiting medical procedures, students and young professionals.

-Having undertaken academic courses at a number of higher learning institutions, the University of York, York St John and York College, I have personal experience regarding the challenges these endeavours can bring.
+Having undertaken academic courses at a number of higher learning institutions, the University of York, York St John and York College, I also have personal experience in and around Academia.

 Location

-I offer confidential face to face sessions in the centre of York which are easily accessible via public transport, or with parking nearby.
-If you are interested in organising a meeting then please get in touch and we can discuss details over a phone call.
+I offer confidential face to face sessions in both Leeds and York, as well as online through Zoom.
+If you are interested in organising a meeting then please get in touch or we can discuss details over a phone call.

 Tom